sighack/sighack.github.io/_posts/2018-11-21-procedural-color-algorithms-value-keys.md

 ![](/public/images/2018-02-11-generative-color-algorithms/key-mid.png)

-Finally, here is an identical version **using a high key, with only the darker values from our value scale**:
+Finally, here is an identical version **using a high key, with only the lighter values from our value scale**:

 ![](/public/images/2018-02-11-generative-color-algorithms/key-high.png)